bormaxi8080/osint-timeline/DRAFT.md

 **Flipper Zero & Other Devices:**

 Flipperscope.
-Attempt at an oscilloscope application for the flipper zero.
+Attempt at an oscilloscope application for the Flipper Zero.
 Measures voltage and frequency: https://github.com/anfractuosity/flipperscope

 ----